 “We’ve never had a place where all of those programs can come together under a sustainability umbrella and reach New Yorkers,” says Laura McDonald, Project Farmhouse’s events coordinator.

 Highlights of the space include the hydroponic wall, the ceiling baffles and the teaching kitchen that was built with fixtures provided by Boffi Soho and appliances from Gaggenau.

-One of the most popular attractions on the day was a booth from the Gotham Greens where two volunteers folded makeshift flowerpots out of newspaper, and sent guests home with baby greens to take home and plant by their windowsills.
+One of the most popular attractions of the day was a booth from Gotham Greens where two volunteers folded makeshift flowerpots out of newspaper, and sent guests home with baby greens to take home and plant by their windowsills.